walterwitschey/curator/README.md

 ## Usage

 ```
+python curator.py [-h] mode

+python curator.py parse --input_dir /dcmdirectory/ --output_dir /outdcmdirectory/ --csv_file csv_file.csv

-python curator.py [-h] input_dir output_dir --csv_file --log_file
+python curator.py nifti --csv_file csv_file.csv --output_dir /outdcmdirectory/

 ```

 ## Arguments

+* `mode`: curator mode: ['parse','nifti','train','inference']
-* `input_dir`: folder containing dicom images to be curated (will search all subdirectories of this folder).
+* `--input_dir`: folder containing dicom images to be curated (will search all subdirectories of this folder).
-* `output_dir': folder to place all the sorted dicom images by accession and series
+* `--output_dir`: folder to place all the sorted dicom images by accession and series
-* `csv_file`: csv file containing a summary of all studies and series.
+* `--csv_file`: csv file containing a summary of all studies and series.
 Each series is a row.
-* 'log_file': Log file where results will be stored
+* `--log_file`: Log file where results will be stored

+# Additional usage details

+* mode = "parse"
+* Read a folder containing unlabeled dicom images. sort and copy the files, and generate a csv file summarizing all the valid series for labeling.
+* Mandatory arguments: --input_dir, --output_dir, --csv_file

+* mode = "nifti"
+* Read a csv file containing columns "dcmdir" and "label".
+Images in dcmdir will be converted to nifti, one nifti per row.
+* Hint: Run parse to generate a csv file with dcmdir, add labels (contrast,
+* Mandatory arguments: --csv_file, --output_dir

+* mode = "train"
+* Train a NN to label imaging data
+* Mandatory arguments: --input_dir, --csv_file

+* mode = "inference"
+* Given a trained NN, make new inferences on unseen data
+* Mandartory arguments: --csv_file